anazarkin1/pubcal/deliverables/iteration-01.plan.md

 # PubCal

-## Iteration XX
+## Iteration 01

- * Start date: FILL IN THE DATE WHEN YOU HAD YOUR FIRST TEAM PLANNING MEETING
+ * Start date: Fri, Oct 7 3pm - TBD
  * End date: FILL IN THE DATE WHEN YOU ARE PLANNING TO HAVE YOUR REVIEW MEETING

 ## Process